 Wellcome's role in any investigation

-It is the host organisation's responsibility to investigate allegations of research misconduct.
+It is the administering organisation's responsibility to investigate allegations of research misconduct.
 This is our preferred course of action, but we reserve the right to:

 - ask for information about an organisation’s processes